 The fear of falling exists in all climbers.
 I’ve seen good climbers grab onto quickdraws or downclimb a move or two just to soften the fall.
 Fear is the reason why we do that.
 Doesn’t matter how good you are, you will find yourself in situations where you’ll chicken out.

 Although it seems like ballsiness on my part for climbing past the crux.
-I got a feeling it’s mainly because I knew that I had tried too many times and I won’t get any closer unless I finish the route on this attempt (plus everyone is watching and I didn’t want to “disappoint” or a simpler word ‘ego’).
+I got a feeling it was mainly because I knew that I had tried too many times and I won’t get any closer unless I finish the route on this attempt (plus everyone is watching and I didn’t want to “disappoint” or a simpler word ‘ego’).
 I believe this helped me to fully focus my attention on getting past the crux and not chicken out.
 However, easier said than done.
 In order to send harder grades one will need to replicate this mindset more frequently.

-Alternately, what you can do is to get a belayer that just won’t take in no matter how hard you plead.
+Alternatively, what you can do is get a belayer that won’t take in no matter how hard you plead.
 You will be in awe of the amazing endurance and courage you’ll have.
 However, being a responsible climbing instructor.
 I’ll have to emphasize that this method is not recommended.
 You will have to do it at your own risk.
 So make sure there is no risk of injury before you and your belayer decide to try it out.

 This is my personal opinion on how to get your head in the right place to send hard routes.
 However, I am not a professional climber so I’ll share some tips by professional climbers and author of 1001 Climbing Tips Andy Kirkpatrick on overcoming the fear of falling.